wxsd-sales/favorites-macro/README.md

 #### Webex Bot Integration

-- For the Webex Bot version of this macro you will need a Webex Bot Access Token which has been given Read Device API access on to the devices you wany to query
+- For the Webex Bot version of this macro you will need a Webex Bot Access Token which has been given Read Device API access to the devices you wany to query
   - More information available here: https://developer.webex.com/docs/devices#giving-a-bot-or-user-access-to-the-xapi-of-a-device

 #### Webex Service App Integration

-- For the Service App version you will need the Service App which has been given ``spark-admin:devices_read`` access scope on your Webex Org
+- For the Service App version you will need a Service App which has been given the ``spark-admin:devices_read`` access scope on your Webex Org
-- Once created, you will need to have copy of the Service Apps Client Id, Secret and Refresh Token
+- Once created, you will need a copy of the Service Apps Client Id, Client Secret and Refresh Token for the macros configuration
   - More information available here: https://developer.webex.com/docs/service-app

 #### Common Dependencies

 - RoomOS/CE 9.6.x or above Webex Device
 - Web admin access to the device to upload the macro.
-- Network connectivity for your Webex Device make REST API calls to: ``webexapis.com``
+- Network connectivity so your Webex Device can make REST API calls to: ``webexapis.com``

 ### Installation Steps:

 1. Download the ``favorites-macro-bot.js`` or ``favorites-macro-oauth.js`` file and upload it to your Webex Room devices Macro editor via the web interface.
 2. Configure the macro by changing the initial values, there are comments explaining each one.
-    - For the ``favorites-macro-bot.js``(Webex Bot) macro, add your Webex Bots Access Token to the ``botToken``` section in the configuration.
+    - For the ``favorites-macro-bot.js`` (Webex Bot) macro, add your Webex Bots Access Token to the ``botToken``` section in the configuration.
-    - For the ``favorites-macro-oauth.js``(Webex Service App) macro, add your Webex Service Apps Client Id, Secret and Refresh Token to the oauth section of the macros configuration
+    - For the ``favorites-macro-oauth.js`` (Webex Service App) macro, add your Webex Service Apps Client Id, Client Secret and Refresh Token to the oauth section of the macros configuration
 3. Save the macro changes and enable it using the toggle in the Macro on the editor.